Coding-Club-NIT-Nagaland/nitn-statx-js/README.md

 We welcome contributions from students and open-source developers:

-1. Fork the repository
+1. Fork the repo
-2. Clone your fork and create a new branch
+2. Run `npm install`
-3. Implement your feature or fix with unit tests
+3. Add your feature or fix with tests
-4. Run `mvn test` to ensure all tests pass
+4. Run `npm test` to verify
-5. Submit a Pull Request
+5. Submit a Pull Request 🚀

-Please follow standard Java conventions and write clear, documented code.
+Follow standard JavaScript conventions and ensure code is well-documented.

 ## 🧑‍💻 Maintainers